Accenture/adop-gerrit/README.md

 # How to use this image

-The easiest for to run adop-gerrit image is as follow:
+The easiest way to run adop-gerrit image is as follow:
 ```
 docker run --name <your-container-name> -d -p 8080:8080 -p 29418:29418 accenture/adop-docker-gerrit:VERSION
 ```